RyanDoesMath/FizzBuzz_Art/README.md

 4. Solutions cannot reference outside files or import anything not in standard libraries.
 5. Solutions must be verifiably correct.
 6. Solutions must terminate in finite time.
+7. Any and all of these rules can be violated if the solution is cool enough.

 ## Suggestions
 These are not strictly enforced, but are highly encouraged.